 You are mistaken if you think the work is done after designing the customer journey map.
 The most important part of the process is to analyse your findings.

 Are there visitors who reach your website but don’t buy anything?
 How can you support the buyers in a better way?
-It would be best if you had the answers to these questions once you have finished designing the map.
+It would be best to have the answers to these questions once you have finished designing the map.

 7. Make The Required Changes

-After analysing the results, you should get some idea of what the company website should function and look like.
+After analysing the results, you should know what the company website should function and look like.
 Accordingly, you can make the required changes and tweak elements to achieve your goals.

-Strategic changes will be beneficial no matter how big or small they are since they are directly linked to what consumers have mentioned as pain points.
+Strategic changes will be beneficial, no matter how big or small, as they align with your business goals since they are directly linked to what consumers have mentioned as pain points.
 You can ensure that the pain points are addressed correctly with a customer journey map.

 Types Of Customer Journey Maps